oeway/deno-app-engine/README.md

 # Deno Code Interpreter

-A Deno-based code interpreter that provides Jupyter kernel-like functionality with Pyodide integration.
+A Deno-based app engine that provides Jupyter kernel-like functionality with Pyodide integration.
 This project enables running Python code in both main thread and worker contexts, with filesystem mounting capabilities and secure permission management.

 ## Features